Pepper Seeds – Piquillo

 • Non-GMO & Organic: Naturally grown without synthetic treatments or additives.

-• High Germination Rate: Supports fast, strong early growth.
+• Good Germination Rate: Supports fast, strong early growth.

 • Sweet, Aromatic Peppers: Ideal for roasting, stuffing, and cooking.

-• High-Yield Plants: Produce numerous fruits throughout the season.
+• Good Yield Plants: Produce numerous fruits throughout the season.

 • Easy to Grow: Suitable for both containers and in-ground planting.